semiologic/contact-form/readme.txt

 3. Create or edit your "Contact Us" page; note the "Widgets" drop down menu
 4. Select your newly configured contact form in the "Widgets" drop down menu to insert it where your mouse cursor is at

+= Autoresponder =

+If text is entered in the Auto Responder field of the widget, the form will send an email to submitter with response message.

 = Google Analytics integration =

 Combining this plugin with the Google Analytics (GA) plugin adds an interesting bonus.
 Specifically, contact form usage gets tracked as page events.